ssuryanarayanan/Qi-Docs/docs/Writing data.md

 Content is serialized updated value

 **Parameters**
-`streamId` -- stream identifier for the request
+*streamId*: Stream identifier for the request
-`item` -- event to write to the stream
+*item*: Event to write to the stream

 **Security**
-Allowed by Administrator account
+Allowed by administrator account

 **Operation**
-Writes item to specified stream.
-Performs an insert or a replace, depending on whether an event already exists at the index in the stream.
+Writes item to specified stream
+Performs an insert or a replace, depending on whether an event already exists at the index in the stream

-##UpdateValues
+##UpdateValues( )

 *_Qi Client Library_*
 ```
 void UpdateValues(IDictionary<string, IQiValues > items);